jinghuazhao/GWAS-course/README.md

 ## utilities

-`invnorm.txt` describes how to do inverse Normal transformation.
+`invnorm.txt` describes how to do Inverse Normal transformation.